FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

+{ Table 1 shows that for the SDE with the simplest drift and diffusion coefficient, the geometric Brownian motion, the few-shot without a textual prompt gives the best result.
+Few-shot with a textual prompt yields the best results for SDEs with more complex drift, such as the OLD-Mueller and the stochastic Lorenz.
+Fine-tuning seems to lead to overfitting in these cases.
+By contrast, fine-tuning, along with a textual prompt, is beneficial for the periodic nonlinear oscillator~\eqref{eq:pno}.
+This SDE exhibits drastically different behaviors under different parameter settings--see Fig. \ref{fig:periodic_traj_main}.
+This hinders learning error patterns. }

-Furthermore, this observation is supported by Figure~\ref{fig:traj_avg}, which shows the averaged trajectories of the fine solution, coarse solution, and FMint-SDE over forty noise realizations for the overdamped Langevin dynamics with Mueller’s potential.
-We observe that the average trajectory of FMint-SDE aligns well with that of the fine solution, whereas the coarse solution deviates from it.
+Fig. \ref{fig:Mueller_visual}(left) displays a sample trajectory of the OLD-Mueller.
+The FMint-SDE trajectory closely aligns with the fine one, whereas the coarse trajectory deviates significantly from it.
+Fig.~\ref{fig:Mueller_visual}(right) compares the FMint-SDE and coarse error distributions.
+The latter one is considerably wider.
+This observation is supported by Fig.~\ref{fig:traj_avg}, which shows averaged trajectories of the fine, coarse, and FMint-SDE-corrected solutions over forty noise realizations of the OLD-Mueller.
+The average trajectory of FMint-SDE aligns well with that of the fine solution, whereas the coarse solution substantially deviates from it.

-Table~\ref{tab:in_dist_error_all} shows that zero-shot approaches do not improve the coarse solution for the periodic nonlinear oscillator, unlike the other three systems.
-Why can this be?
-By closely examining the behavior of this oscillator that has a time-dependent drift and position-dependent diffusion coefficients, we observe drastically different behaviors under different parameter settings -- see Fig. \ref{fig:periodic_traj_main}.
-This hinders learning error patterns.
+{Figures SM12, SM15, and SM18 visualize FMint-SDE's error correction performance on the other three in-distribution SDE systems.}